 A first issue concerns the definition of income.
-Unfortunately, the data quality makes it impossible to harmonize the series in a completely satisfactory manner.
-Only the micro-data for Turkey contain relatively detailed information on income categories (wages, pension and other replacement income, business, and capital income) enabling to distinguish between different income concepts.
+The data quality makes it impossible to harmonize the series in a completely satisfactory manner.
+Only the micro-data for Turkey contain relatively detailed information on income categories (wages, pension and other replacement income, business and capital income).
 Other micro-databases only provide total disposable income, with however some additional information on imputed rental income and/or the amount of taxes on consumption and durable goods, property taxes etc. paid for some years and countries.
 Tabulated data usually contain limited information on the definition of income.
-Whenever possible, the survey income concept that we use attempts to approach pre-tax, post-replacement income (see DINA guidelines, Alvaredo et al 2016).
+Whenever possible, the survey income concept that we use attempts to approach pre-tax, post-replacement income (Alvaredo et al. 2016).
 More precisely, pension income (and other replacement income such as unemployment insurance) is included, while pension contributions (and other social contributions financing replacement income flows) are deducted.
-Therefore, in the trade-off between harmonizing our database (between years and/or countries) and approaching the pre-tax income concept we choose the latter.
-This is a substantial limitation that needs to be corrected in the future.
+Therefore, in the trade-off between harmonizing our database (between years and/or countries) and approaching the pre-tax income concept, we choose the latter.
+This is a substantial limitation that needs to be improved in the future.